Published on January 30th, 2016 | by Pro Wrestling Stories0

 Both of them had their bags packed.
 They just got in their car and left.

-Tension between Dynamite and the Rougeau’s mounted after returning from a match to find their clothes cut up and thrown around the locker room.
+The tension between Dynamite and the Rougeau’s mounted after returning from a match to find their clothes cut up and thrown around the locker room.
 Jacques reasoned that it was the Bulldogs who were to blame, but Dynamite insisted he wasn’t involved.
 Taking exception to the accusation, Dynamite struck Jacques while Rougeau was playing cards.
 This is what led Jacques to plot his quick attack on Dynamite, where he punched him in the mouth with a roll of quarters in hand causing Dynamite to lose four teeth.
 The irony of it all?
 Apparently, Dynamite’s hands were clean in this one, as Mr. Perfect was the one who actually did it.

 “I heard the crunch as four teeth went there and that,” Dynamite wrote.
 “That first shot knocked me dizzy, but I still managed to think.”